Learn more about the Foundation's Trustees and staff

 The work of the Foundation is supported by:

-- Beatrice Cami, Fundraising Manager and Finance Officer.
+- Beatrice Cami, Development & Alumni Relations Manager and Foundation's Finance Officer.

-- Frances Lorente, Clerk to the Trustees and Governors.
+- Mary Pope, Clerk to the Trustees and Governors.